kotserge/nvim-dotfiles/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
-Note, that the license only applies to my configuration.
-The plugins I use are licensed under their respective licenses.
+This project is licensed under the MIT License - see the [LICENSE.md](/LICENSE.md) file for details.
+Note that this only extends to my code and other modules, fonts, etc. are licensed under their respective licenses and do not fall under this license.
+If you find any license violations, please contact me immediately, as this is not intended.